Charlie Martin

 The Alpine A110 GT.
 It’s become something of a cliché among motoring hacks, but I do think it’s about as close to perfect as anything I’ve driven.

-It’s rapid but doesn’t overwhelm, and the steering felt wired directly into my brain.
-It helps that it’s great at all the mundane day-to-day stuff too: I averaged 44mpg on the motorway driving it from London to Spa-Francorchamps and back, and the ride’s smooth enough to maintain your immersion in a good drive.
+It’s rapid but doesn’t overwhelm, and the steering feels wired directly into your brain.
+It helps that it’s great at all the mundane day-to-day stuff too: I averaged 44mpg on the motorway driving one from London to Spa-Francorchamps and back!

 I don’t mind its lack of a manual gearbox, either.
 The auto is plenty snappy and meant that it was one of very few cars I’ve driven that didn’t frustrate me driving the length of London’s perma-gridlocked North Circular road.